0smic/Random_Program/README.md

 But we created a 2D array with with a define finite range which belongs 0 to 80.

-So there are unfilled positions in the 2D array so we use a special character to fill that space so the array will look lik this
+So there are unfilled positions in the 2D array so we use a special character to fill that space so the array will look like this

 {0,"*},{1,1},{2,2},{3,"*},{4,4},{5,"*},{6,"*}.............{80,"*}